Recently, I acquired an almost complete vintage PC: a mighty 486DX2 66 MHz!

 The x86 lineage

 - 8086 (1978).
 Heavily inspired by the 8080, a previous Intel 8bit processor, the 8086 is a fully fledged 16bit CPU.
 Its internal registers are all 16 bit wide, as well as its data bus.
 It can also address 1MiB of memory, which was an insane amount at that time.
-But as its computes the addresses on 16bit, this memory can only be accessed through 64ko “segments”.
-Accessing bigger memory blocks is a pain.
+But as it computes the addresses on 16bit, this memory can only be accessed through 64ko “segments”.
+Using bigger buffers is a pain.

 The 8086 has a little sibling, the 8088.
 It is a cut down version providing only an 8bit data bus.
 Incidentally, it was chosen by IBM for its Personal Computer…